 Jugdep S. Chima is an Associate Professor of Political Science & International Studies at Hiram College (Ohio, USA).
 His research focuses on issues of ethnic nationalism, particularly in South Asia and India.
 He is the author of “The Sikh Separatist Insurgency in India: Political Leadership and Ethnonationalist Movements”, and editor of “Ethnic Subnationalist Insurgencies in South Asia: Identities, Interests, and Challenges to State Authority”.
 He has also served as an expert consultant for various government agencies specifically on refugee and humanitarian affairs.

-Shruti Devgan is a Visiting Assistant Professor of Sociology at Bowdoin College.
+Shruti Devgan is an Assistant Professor of Sociology at Bowdoin College.
 Her recent scholarship examines diasporic, intergenerational and digitally mediated memories of the anti-Sikh violence of 1984 in India.
 She is especially interested in bridging the gap between academia and wider audiences and has written for platforms such as Contexts, American Sociological Association’s journal for general readers and NYU’s web journal, The Revealer.

 Elizabeth Weigler is an industry researcher and holds a PhD in Cultural Anthropology from the University of California, Santa Barbara.
 Her scholarship and publications focus on the public historical projects of Sikhs living in the United Kingdom to understand identity formation and the role of the individual within processes of collective memory and civic engagement.
 She is dedicated to community-based knowledge and self-representation, working with grassroots outreach endeavors in Sikh and Punjabi heritage and broader crowd-sourced platforms.